borisdev/research/resume/zillow.md

 ## Zillow's eight values mapped to my mental model

-1. Customers Are Our North Star - Avoid XY problem, question ROI on the customer
+1. - [ ] Customers Are Our North Star - Avoid XY problem, question ROI on the customer
-2. Turn On the Lights - Avoid XY problem, think big picture
+2. - [ ] Turn On the Lights - Avoid XY problem, think big picture
-3. Do the Right Thing - ethics
+3. - [ ] Do the Right Thing - ethics
-4. Own It - autonomy and accountability
+4. - [ ] Own It - autonomy and accountability
-5. Include and Empower - ???
+5. - [ ] Include and Empower - ???
-6. Think Big, Move Fast -- choose low-hanging business fruit
+6. - [ ] Think Big, Move Fast -- choose low-hanging business fruit
-7. Deliver Quality on Time, Every Time -- hand-offs with low cognitive load
+7. - [ ] Deliver Quality on Time, Every Time -- hand-offs with low cognitive load
-8. Better Together -- Interdependence
+8. - [x] Better Together -- Interdependence